To the executive who already knows AI matters,

 Should we buy this?

-Should we build this?
+Should we build it?

 Should this workflow still exist?